-Adult Protective Services (APS) investigates reports alleging abuse, neglect and exploitation of frail elderly and disabled adults and intervenes to protect vulnerable adults who are at risk.
+Adult Protective Services (APS) investigates reports of alleged abuse, neglect or exploitation of frail elderly and disabled adults and intervenes to protect vulnerable adults who are at risk.

-Assistance with child care fees is available and based on an assessment of need, income and family size.
+Assistance with child care fees is available and based on need, income and family size.

 Owe back rent?
 Facing Eviction?
-Emergency Rental Assistance can help.
+Emergency Rental Assistance may be able to help.

-The Family Violence Prevention and Services Program is an initiative that supports the establishment, maintenance and expansion of programs and projects to prevent incidents of family violence.
+The Family Violence Prevention and Services Program is an initiative that supports the establishment, maintenance and expansion of programs and projects to prevent family violence.

 The Homeless Services Program oversees the provision of homeless services to individuals and families in the District of Columbia.

-The District of Columbia is committed to protecting the homeless from extreme weather injury by meeting the demand for shelter during hypothermia (not enough heat) and hyperthermia (too much heat) seasons.
+The District is committed to protecting the homeless from extreme weather injury by meeting the demand for shelter during hypothermia and hyperthermia seasons.